Home Search My Account You have 0 items in your cart. View Cart Go to Checkout

 ...except with the Japanese "way of war."
 For the Japanese soldier, these kinds of orders were the rule, not the exception.

 Is it philosophy or tactical mind-set?
 Or both?
 Now you can take a closer look, with three distinctly different WWII situations, pitching the Japanese against a variety of opponents, with a great "package deal" that is almost "buy two, get one free."
-A great way to pick up back issues you've been meaning to get, and also great as a gift to introduce a friend to ATO.
+A great way to pick up back issues you've been meaning to get, and also great as a gift to introduce a friend to ATO and TPS.

 Forlorn Hopes